Samuel29590/MolTimeTravel/README.md

 #### Simulation

-The component *SimulationManager* is the manager of the simulation it contains the main loop of the system.
-This loop send the simulationStepSend event message to each entity at each turn.
+The component *SimulationManager* is the manager of the simulation it contains the main loop of the system and data about the simulation as: number of ants, number of insect, insects positions, step ...

-This implementation provides start / pause / play / stop methods on the class side.
+The component *SimulationManager* provide one service, that permit to the other components to get access on simulation's data.
+And produce one event that is consumed by all the other components.
+In this event there is the method *simulationStepSend* that components of the simulation consumes to do their actions.

 #### Ground

 The component *Ground* is the implementation of the system's view.
 It permits to draw all the entities of the system on a canvas and to keep the information panel up-to-date.
 It also permits to have a functional interface with buttons to start, pause and stop the system.
 Futhermore, it also provide the time-travel panel.
+To get data about the simulation, the view consumes the *SimulationManager* service.
+The view is update on a different thread from the simulation.

 #### Insects

 The component insect is very simple, insects spawn randomly on the ground and move randomly on the ground waiting to be eaten.
+At each move the insect produce an event that the *SimulationManager* consumes to update the insect position.

 #### Ants

-The component ant.
-Ants spawn in the of the ground and move also randomly on the ground.
-If an ant is close to an insect, the insect die and the storage variable of the simulation increase.
+Ants spawn in the middle of the ground and move randomly on the ground.
+The ant component consumes the service of the *SimulationManager* to know positions of insects.
+And if an ant is close to an insect, the ant produce and event that is consumed by the *SimulatioManager* andthe insect die and the storage variable of the simulation increase.

 #### TimeTravel